 You need money for school.
 We can help.

 Generous alumni and donors have provided approximately $325,000 in scholarship support to be awarded every year to undergraduate and graduate students at the College of Education.
-For questions about creating a scholarship or the College of Education scholarship program contact Allison Sellers.
+For questions about creating a scholarship or the College of Education scholarship program contact Joni Ford.

 If you are an undergraduate or graduate student interested in applying for a WSU College of Education scholarship, please visit WSU’s Student Financial Services.
 The WSU General Scholarship application is due each year by January 31.
 Other individual scholarships can be found through the Student Financial Services scholarship search engine.

 The College of Education offers multiple scholarships to students interested in teaching math and science education.
 To apply for scholarships such as the Benjamin and Nancy Ellison Endowment in the College of Education or the Melvin Hamre Scholarship In Science Education, complete the WSU General Scholarship application prior to January 31st.

 The Educational Leadership Scholarship Award, sponsored by the Spokane Teachers Credit Union (Spokane campus only), gives five $2,500 awards annually to selected participants of the WSU Field Based Superintendent and Principal Certificate Programs.
 Those interested can apply through the WSU General Scholarship application.